jordanbleu/ProjectBB-8/README.md

 ## Concept

 The game is a space shooter with a super overly dramatic / cheesy 80s style badass story.
+See the  ```/Documentation/StoryOverview.md``` file for a bit more details.

 ## Gameplay